 A list of works on a particular subject or by a particular author.
 Adjective: bibliographic.

-Also known as the list of works cited, the bibliography may appear at the end of a book, report, or research paper.
+Also known as the list of works cited, the bibliography may appear at the end of a book, report, online presentation, or research paper.

 An annotated bibliography includes a brief descriptive and evaluative paragraph (the annotation) for each item in the list.